Top 10 states with the worst credit scores

 New Hampshire has the highest credit card debt rate in the United States at 39%, and Vermont is in second place with 36%.
 The state with the lowest amount of credit card debt is New Jersey, at 15%.

 As of Oct 2021, the national average of credit scores is 670.
 This means that most Americans are more than qualified to apply for a loan.
-However, some states have low credit scores due to smaller markets and less financial opportunities.
+However, some states have low credit scores due to smaller markets and fewer financial opportunities.

 Puerto Rico has the lowest credit score at 528, followed by Mississippi with 537.
 The Credit Report also looks at economic factors like employment rate and poverty rates which contribute to lower credit scores in these states.